So I just came back from Us which, spoiler alert, was rad.

 Us stars Lupita Nyong'o as a woman working through her childhood trauma while also raising a family of her own.
 The drama inherent in a premise like this is further complicated when crazed doppelgangers show up to her beachfront vacation home.
 Now she must lead her family to face these look-a-like lunatics and try to survive the night.

-Winston Duke plays both a loveable husband and a grunting madman, it’s nice to see Elizabeth Moss and Tim Heidecker as THE EPITOME of suburban California, and 5 child stars whose names you will not recognize act their gosh dern hearts out.
+Winston Duke plays both a loveable husband and a grunting madman, it’s nice to see Elizabeth Moss and Tim Heidecker as THE EPITOME of suburban California, and 5 child stars whose names you will not recognize constantly steal the show.

-The theming in this movie speaks to EVERYONE and does so in a nuanced way that respects the intelligence of its audience.
+The theming in this movie speaks LOUD but does so in a nuanced way that respects the intelligence of its audience.
 You get stuff about nature vs nurture, chaos vs divine intervention, self-preservation vs the common good, classism, unification, justice…it’s kinda overwhelming.